erin-atkinson/FrontalInstabilities/notes/0-introduction.md

 - Control flow with `if`
 - `for` loops
 - Operations on arrays, broadcasting
-- Specifically for simulations: ensuring hygenic variable scope (avoiding global variables)
+- Specifically for simulations: ensuring hygenic variable scope (using constant global variables or passing parameters)

 Play around!
 Julia is simple to learn if coming from other common scientific languages.
 They even provide a helpful reference for important differences to others: https://docs.julialang.org/en/v1/manual/noteworthy-differences/